Monochrome-Compliance-Dev/compliance_reporting_server/docs/multi-tenancy-architecture.md

 ✅ **RLS Policies**

 - Created by migration scripts or helper functions per table.
-- Must add policies whenever a new table with `clientId` is introduced.
+- Must add policies whenever a new table with `customerId` is introduced.

 ✅ **Session Context Management**

-- Handled by `beginTransactionWithClientContext(clientId)` helper.
+- Handled by `beginTransactionWithCustomerContext(customerId)` helper.
 - Rolls back immediately on failure to set context.

 ✅ **Schema Changes**